-In addition to a Supply Sensor and an Outdoor Sensor, this control can use a tekmar RTU, Zone Control or Indoor Sensor to provide room temperature feedback for added comfort and system flexibility.
+In addition to a Supply Sensor and an Outdoor Sensor, this control can use a tekmar Indoor Sensor or 10K Zone Control to provide room temperature feedback for added comfort and system flexibility.
 The control still calculates a desired supply temperature based on the Heating Curve setting and the outdoor temperature.
-If the air temperature in the room is too cold, the control will shift the heating curve (and WWSD point) up, which raises the supply temperature until the room warms up again.
-If the air temperature in the room is too warm, the control will shift the heating curve (and WWSD point) down, which lowers the supply temperature until the room cools down.
+If the air temperature in the room is too cold, the control will shift the Heating Curve (and WWSD point) up, which raises the supply temperature until the room warms up again.
+If the air temperature in the room is too warm, the control will shift the Heating Curve (and WWSD point) down, which lowers the supply temperature until the room cools down.
 A very cool room temperature can shift the curve far enough up to bring the control out of WWSD at warm outdoor temperatures.
 A very warm room temperature can shift the curve far enough down to put the control into WWSD at cool outdoor temperatures.
-Sequence of Operation When the One Stage Boiler & DHW Control 251 is powered-up, the "Power" light will come on and the control will cycle through an automatic test routine described in detail on pages 10 and 11 of this brochure.
+Refer to the tekmar Essays E 001 and E 002 for more detailed information regarding control strategy and integration of control functions.
+Sequence of Operation When the Four Stage Boiler Control 254 is powered-up, the "Power" light will come on and the control will cycle through an automatic test routine described in detail on pages 10 and 11 of this brochure.
 When the test routine is completed and no errors are detected, the control exits the test routine and enters the operating mode.
-Once in operating mode, the control uses the Outdoor Sensor 070 to continually monitor the outdoor temperature, and either the Sensor 075 or the Universal Sensor 071 to continually monitor the system supply water temperature.
-Indoor temperature can be monitored through the use of; - (a) a tekmar 2k RTU or a tekmar Zone Control (switch selector switch to "Zone Control" position), or; - (b) an Indoor Sensor 074 (switch selector switch to "Indoor Sensor" position).
+Once in operating mode, the control uses the Outdoor Sensor 070 to continually monitor the outdoor temperature, and the Universal Sensor 071 to continually monitor the system supply water temperature.
+Indoor temperature can be monitored through the use of;

+- (a) a tekmar 10k Zone Control (switch selector switch to "Zone Control" position) or; - (b) an Indoor Sensor 074 (switch selector switch to "Indoor Sensor" position).
 While monitoring all of these temperatures, the control recognizes the following temperature conditions and inputs and will respond as described.
 During operation, the lights of the control will indicate operational status as illustrated.
-Heating Operation Unoccupied mode Connect (short circuit) terminals UnO Sw - Com Sen (11 and 12) together.
-The Occupied dial becomes inactive.
-The Unoccupied dial becomes active.
+Heating Operation - tekmar 10K Zone Control function Selector switch = Zone Control - The control will monitor the indoor temperatures of all zones, as well as the outdoor and supply temperatures, and shift the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature for whichever zone requires the hottest supply water.
+The Occupied and Unoccupied dials are not functional.